 Day 1 – Onepoto to Panekire Hut

-Unfortunately, because of my knees not cooperating, I had to return to Onepoto on second day and my friend and I did not complete the below walks.
-I have left it here as I did lot of research and it will be useful for people doing the hike.
+Regrettably, due to my knees not cooperating, I had to return to Onepoto on the second day of our hike.
+As a result, my friend and I could not complete the following walks.
+Despite this, I’ve decided to include them here as I conducted extensive research, and I believe they will be valuable for individuals undertaking the hike.

 Day 2 – Panekire Hut to Waiopaoa Hut

 - Distance covered: 9 kilometres.